Active Substance: recombinant cholera toxin B subunit / vibrio cholerae 01

 How is Dukoral used?

-The vaccine is made up by dissolving the granules in a glass of water to prepare an effervescent (sparkling) solution, and adding the contents of the vial.
+The vaccine is made up by dissolving the granules in a glass of water to prepare an effervescent (sparkling) solution, and adding the contents of the bottle.
 Once prepared, the suspension should be drunk within two hours.
 Food, drink and other medicines taken by mouth should be avoided for one hour before and one hour after each dose of Dukoral.

 How does Dukoral work?